mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 less than maxPoolSize, and pendingConnectionCount < maxConnecting, the pool MUST create a `Connection`_, establish it, mark it as "in use" and return it.
+If totalConnectionCount == maxPoolSize or pendingConnectionCount == maxConnecting, then the pool MUST wait to service the request until either both of those conditions are met or until a `Connection`_ becomes available, re-entering the checkOut loop in either case.
+This waiting MUST NOT prevent `Connections
+<#connection>`_ from being checked into the pool.
+Additionally, the Pool MUST
-If totalConnectionCount == maxPoolSize or pendingConnectionCount == maxConnecting, then the thread MUST wait until either both of those conditions are met or until a `Connection`_ becomes available, re-entering the checkOut loop once it finishes waiting.
-This waiting MUST NOT block other threads from checking in a `Connection`_ to the pool.
-Threads that are waiting MUST be notified in order that they entered the WaitQueue.
-For drivers that implement the WaitQueue via a fair semaphore, a condition variable may also be required to implement this.
-Waiting on the condition variable SHOULD be limited by the WaitQueueTimeout, if the driver supports one.
+NOT service any newer checkOut requests before fulfilling the original one which could not be fulfilled.
+For drivers that implement the WaitQueue via a fair semaphore, a condition variable may also be needed to to meet this requirement.
+Waiting on the condition variable SHOULD also be limited by the WaitQueueTimeout, if the driver supports one and it was specified by the user.

 If the pool is closed, any attempt to check out a `Connection <#connection>`_ MUST throw an Error, and any items in the waitQueue MUST be removed from the waitQueue and throw an Error.